Blooym/nael/README.md

 # Nael

 > [!WARNING]
 > Nael is not yet considered stable and is subject to breaking changes.
-If you're using it in CI or scripts it you should pin to a specific version to avoid breakage.
+If you're using it in CI or scripts you should pin to a specific version to avoid breakage.
 This includes both the `nael_core` crate and the `nael` binary.

 *You're looking at the README for `nael` the command-line tool.
 If you're looking for the`nael_core` library, please go [here](./crates/core/).*